6 ways educators can prevent bullying in schools

 How does one become a bully?

 Children have developing and fragile mindsets.
+Understanding the origins and development of bullying behaviour is crucial for addressing and preventing it effectively.
 The most common reason someone turns into a bully is that they themselves were bullied at some point in their lives.
-Other contributing factors include violence at home, media, lack of social values, bad role models, etc. Bullies and bullied children both develop negative behavior patterns.
+Other contributing factors include violence at home, media, lack of social values, bad role models, etc. Bullies and bullied children both develop negative behaviour patterns.
+Here’s an in-depth look at how someone might become a bully:

 Also Read: How students can provide constructive feedback and help each other?